-Feinstein advances to November runoff; opponent remains unclear
+Feinstein to face De León in November runoff

-SAN DIEGO — Sen. Dianne Feinstein will be among the two candidates facing off in California’s U.S. Senate election this November, but it was still not clear who her opponent will be.
+SAN DIEGO — Sen. Dianne Feinstein will be among two Democratic candidates facing off in California’s U.S. Senate election this November.

-Democrat Kevin de León and Republican James P. Bradley and were in a tight race for the second spot on the November ballot.
+Democrat Kevin de León edged out Republican James P. Bradley in a tight race for the second spot on the November ballot.

 The 84-year-old Feinstein, who is seeking a sixth term, had 44 percent of the vote with a third of the precincts reporting.